Azure/acr/docs/dedicated-data-endpoints/dedicated-data-endpoints.md

 ### Azure Portal

+> **NOTE**: The acr portal update `--data-endpoint-enabled`  has not yet been released.
+Please use [Private Preview Configuration](#private-preview-configuration).
+This content will be updated when the portal is updated.
+>
 Within the Azure Portal, select the Networking topic.
 Then, select the Data-endpoints tab to enable **dedicated data-endpoints**.

 <img src="./media/portal-dedicated-data-endpoints.png" width=700x>